Logo

 • Encryption: Data transfers between Salesforce and Braze (via middleware or APIs) use HTTPS and AES-256 encryption to prevent unauthorized access.

-• Compliance: Supports GDPR, CCPA, and HIPAA requirements, provided admins configure data handling correctly (e.g., anonymizing PII).
+• Compliance: Supports GDPR, CCPA, and HIPAA requirements, provided administrators configure data handling correctly (e.g., anonymizing PII).

 • Access Controls: Respects user permissions in both platforms.
 For example, only authorized Salesforce users can access synced data, and Braze roles limit campaign access.

-• Data Governance: Admins can control which Salesforce fields sync to Braze, ensuring only necessary data is shared.
+• Data Governance: Administrators can control which Salesforce fields sync to Braze, ensuring only necessary data is shared.

-• Audit Logs: Middleware platforms like Segment provide logs to track data flows, while Salesforce and Braze offer activity monitoring for compliance.
+• Audit Logs: Middleware platforms such as Segment provide logs to track data flows, while Salesforce and Braze offer activity monitoring for compliance.

 • Secure Authentication: Uses OAuth or API tokens for secure connections, minimizing risks during data exchange.

-To enhance security, enable two-factor authentication, regularly review permissions, and conduct data audits to ensure compliance with regulations.
+To enhance security, enable two-factor authentication, regularly review permissions, and conduct data audits to ensure regulatory compliance.

 Who Should Use the Integration?

-The Braze Salesforce Integration is ideal for teams that want to combine CRM insights with personalized engagement.
+The Braze Salesforce Integration is ideal for teams seeking to combine CRM insights with personalized engagement.
 Specific users include:

 • Growth Marketers: Automate scalable, data-driven campaigns using Salesforce data for targeting and personalization.

-• Customer Success Managers: Proactively engage at-risk customers with Braze messages triggered by Salesforce signals, like reduced activity.
+• Customer Success Managers: Proactively engage at-risk customers with Braze messages triggered by Salesforce signals, such as reduced activity.

 • Product Teams: Test messaging strategies across customer lifecycle stages, leveraging Salesforce data for context.